SSWConsulting/SSW.Rules.Content/rules/when-to-use-anchoring/rule.md

 Figure: Bad example - Premature estimation without due diligence can lead to inaccurate budgeting and client expectations.
 :::

+#### Good Example

 ::: greybox
 Conversely, when asked for an early estimate, a more experienced developer might respond, "To give you an accurate estimate, we should conduct a specification review where we can consider all aspects of the project.
-This way, we can provide a detailed and reliable estimate that reflects the project's complexity."
+This way, we can provide a detailed and reliable estimate that reflects the project's complexity".
 :::

 ::: good